haihala/MOS-6502-disassembler/README.md

 - clippy: Check code with clippy
 - validate: Runs build, test, format, and clippy tasks
 - watch: Runs server in cargo-watch
+- cli <files>: Runs the disassembler on all of the files provided

 Run any of them with `cargo make <task>`.
 You need to install cargo-make.